 Metal Detecting Old Railroad Tracks and Camps

 If you’re looking for new sites to metal detect, consider old railroad tracks and camps.
-They’re often great places for finding old coins and relics because they have a lot of history.
+They’re often great places for finding coins and jewelry as well as hunting for relics because they have a lot of history.
 These areas may have old bunk houses where railroad workers stayed, small hotels and stores that were created for the semi-transient lifestyle that those workers lived, and supply bunkers where tools were kept.
 These camps saw a great deal of activity and can be hot spots for finding historical treasure.

 The history of railroad camps goes back to the 1800s, when the first railroads began popping up across the U.S. As the railways expanded, they started to take replace canals as the main source of transportation.